codergma/read_doc/docs/install.rst

 ..
-Copyright BigchainDB GmbH and BigchainDB contributors
+Copyright glitter GmbH and glitter contributors
    SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
    Code is Apache-2.0 and docs are CC-BY-4.0